Everyone Has Limits

 - Sleep – What’s your optimal number of hours, and are you hitting it every night?
 How’s the quality of your sleep?
 Consistency in this area brings almost instantaneous overall improvement in the ability to handle stress in a healthy way.

 - Relationships – Do you spend regular time with your spouse and kids/grandkids?
 What about dinner with your family regularly?
 Do you have any friends you hang out with outside of work?
-Strained relationships indicated stress limits are rapidly approaching or have been reached.
+Strained or shallow relationships indicated stress limits are rapidly approaching or have been reached.